VolAlto Caserta: History

 The club was established in July 2006 by the merge of two local women's volleyball in order to be more competitive.
 It started in Serie D and gained promotion to Serie C in its first season, through the years it was promoted to Series B2 and B1 before reaching the Serie A2 on 11 June 2014.

+After being relegated to Serie B1 in 2018, the original VolAlto Caserta was closed down.
+However, the club was re-established under the name VolAlto 2.0 Caserta and acquired the rights to play in the 2018–2019 season of Serie A2 from Cuneo Granda Volley.
+The club won the promotion playoffs this season and was promoted to Serie A1.

+In its debut season in Serie A1 (2019–2020), VolAlto 2.0 Caserta was in last place when the season was canceled in March 2020 due to COVID-19.
+The following season, VolAlto 2.0 Caserta failed to have its application for participation in Serie A1 approved by FIPAV and the club was dissolved.

 Venue

-The club play its home matches at the Palazzetto dello Sport in Caserta.
+The club played its home matches at the Palazzetto dello Sport in Caserta.
 The venue has approximately 1,000 spectators capacity.